ppgallas/my-first-blog/README.md

 This is my take on Django Girls Tutorial in Django.

-You can watch the site working on www.ppgallas.pythonanywhere.com
+You can watch the site working on www.ppgallas.pythonanywhere.com but not with all the functionalities.

-I will try my best and add some new apps in time.
+I migrated the database to PostgreSQL, so pythonanywhere won't handle it in free version.

+I applied some more functionalities, so now it is possible to:

+ - post images

+ - have drafts of posts

+ - add comments

+ - authenticate users